Muthana Mithqal Sartawi: Innovations

 Sartawi has received several patents in the field of orthopedics.
 In 2018, Sartawi patented the Modified Intervastus Approach, a surgical technique in knee replacement surgery where the surrounding ligaments and muscles of the knee are preserved, helping to shorten the recovery period.
 This technique was patented by the United States Patent and Trademark Office.
 In the same year, Sartawi was awarded a patent for the Acetabular Cup and Insertion Handle, a hip-replacement implant system that features an acetabular cup with holes for K-wires and variable-angle locking screws to enhance stability during surgery.
 It includes a specially engineered insertion handle that securely attaches to the cup to improve control and accuracy while minimizing torque during detachment.
 The design supports more precise implantation, especially in complex or revision hip procedures.

 In 2020, Sartawi patented the Proximally fitting femoral component with adjunctive screw fixation, a design for the femoral (thigh-bone) part of a hip prosthesis.
 The implant has a stem that goes inside the femur, the design allows using screws in the proximal part (near the top) to give better stability (rotational and axial) when needed.'

 In 2023, Sartawi presented the Modified Intervastus Arthrotomy Closure Method, a patented suturing technique designed to create a durable, water-tight closure after total knee arthroplasty performed via the modified intervastus approach.
 Its intersecting stitch pattern enhances stability, reduces postoperative drainage, and supports faster, complication-free recovery.
 With the introduction of the Modified Intervastus Arthrotomy Closure Method, Sartawi became the first Arab surgeon to receive a patent for an innovative deep-wound closure technique.

-In 2024, he invented the Stitching Method for Everted Wound Closure (Kuwait Stitch), a novel surgical suture technique, designed for precise wound closure with reduced tension.
-It involves angling the needle away from the incision upon entry and towards it upon exit, which captures more dermis than epidermis.
-The Kuwait Stitch is the first medical wound-closure technique to be named after an Arab country.

 In 2025, Sartawi invented an alignment device for the Proximally Fitting Femoral Component with adjunctive Screw Fixation, a hip implant design that combines a proximally press-fit femoral stem with optional transverse screw fixation to enhance rotational and axial stability using a removably attachable device.
 It was patented to provide surgeons with a more secure and anatomically adaptable solution for complex or unstable hip arthroplasty cases.